Thank You for Being a Friend: Other versions

 The song was included in the Wearside Jack tape by someone purporting to be the Yorkshire Ripper; covered by ska-pop band Suburban Legends on their 2015 album Forever in the FriendZone, and reimagined by Virginia punk-rockers The Blanche Devereauxs on their 2009 LP Midnight Cheesecake Banter.
 It was also recorded by singer-songwriter and sometime Gold collaborator Stephen Bishop; ensembles such as the Starlite Singers, Wild Stylerz, Smooch, Bliss, The Blue Rubatos, and Micah's Rule; singers Alyssa Bonagura, Angela Galuppo, Valerie DeLaCruz, and Brynn Marie; and bandleader Brandon Schott, with instrumental interpretations by groups including the London Studio Orchestra, Orlando Pops Orchestra, the Twilight Trio, and the Instrumental All Stars with Dominic Kirwan.

 Various iterations of the composition have also been used in a number of advertisements, including a commercial for the New York Lottery, a German ad for Toyota, a UK ad for KFC, a special one-off ad for Arby's to commemorate the end of Jon Stewart's run as host of TV's The Daily Show, a web ad for the Radio City Music Hall dance troupe the Rockettes, 2019 Campbells Soup Commercial, a Coffee Mate commercial, a Volkswagen advert in the UK in 2024/5, an IKEA advert in Australia in 2025, a 2013 Super Bowl ad for the National Football League, and in a trailer for the movie Deadpool 2, posted on lead actor Ryan Reynolds's Twitter account to thank fans for the box-office success of the superhero blockbuster.

 The chorus of the song is sampled in Rachel Platten's song of the same name on the 2017 soundtrack album of My Little Pony: The Movie.
 In 2020, a version of the song was sung by Jane and Kat in The Bold Type, Season 4, Episode 16 "Not Far from the Tree".

 In 2021 former AEW star CM Punk jokingly sang the song along with "Jungle Boy" Jack Perry and Luchasaurus on AEW Dark the day before AEW All Out.

+In 2023, Tony Christie, along with Sting and Nile Rodgers, rerecorded the song as a charity single for Music for Dementia's campaign for Thank You Day.

+The song is owned and managed by the estate of Andrew Gold and administered by Kobalt Music.